NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 E. To request reasonable supportive and protective measures;

-F. To have sufficient information to make a reasoned decision whether or not to make a report with the University and/or to make a report with DPS, local law enforcement and/or state police;
+F. To have sufficient information to make a reasoned decision of whether or not to make a report with the University and/or to make a report with law enforcement;

 G. To participate in a process that is fair, impartial and provides adequate notice and a meaningful opportunity to be heard;

-H. To have an Advisor of their choice accompany them to all interviews, meetings, and proceedings throughout the Grievance Procedure;
+H. To have an advisor of their choice accompany them to all interviews, meetings, and proceedings throughout the Grievance Procedure, although the role of the advisor is limited to silent support outside of cross-examination during a live hearing for a formal complaint alleging Title IX sexual harassment;